-24. The Committee's view is that where paragraph 33 of the OECD Commentary above refers to "[a] person who is authorised to negotiate all elements and details of a contract", this should be taken to include a person who has negotiated all the essential elements of the contract, whether or not that person's involvement in the negotiation also extends to other non essential aspects. [the OECD is removing the sentence to which this paragraph corresponds]

-25. With the addition of paragraph 5, subparagraph (b), relating to the maintenance of a stock of goods, this paragraph is broader in scope than paragraph 5 of the OECD Model Convention.
-Some countries believe that a narrow formula might encourage an agent who was in fact dependent to represent himself as acting on his own behalf.

-26. The former Group of Experts understood that paragraph 5, subparagraph (b) was to be interpreted such that if all the sales-related activities take place outside the host State and only delivery, by an agent, takes place there, such a situation would not lead to a permanent establishment.1 The former Group of Experts noted, however, that if sales-related activities (for example, advertising or promotion) are also conducted in that State on behalf of the resident (whether or not by the enterprise itself or by its dependent agents) and have contributed to the sale of such goods or merchandise, a permanent establishment may exist.2
+- 24. The Committee's view is that where paragraph 33 of the OECD Commentary above refers to "[a] person who is authorised to negotiate all elements and details of a contract", this should be taken to include a person who has negotiated all the essential elements of the contract, whether or not that person's involvement in the negotiation also extends to other non-essential aspects. [the OECD is removing the sentence to which this paragraph corresponds] - 24.
+The Committee discussed the significance of the phrase contracts "that are routinely concluded without material modification by the enterprise."
+The Committee noted that, even if the enterprise makes material modifications to some contracts (and even to the majority of contracts resulting from the activities of the local sales force) before the contracts are approved, as long as there is a person who habitually plays a principal role leading to the conclusion of other contracts that the enterprise concludes without any material modification, a dependent agent PE will still arise as a result of the activities of that person.
+Some Committee members still preferred to omit that phrase because they thought it narrowed the scope of the new paragraph 5 unnecessarily.
+They also thought it would encourage enterprises to claim that the condition was not met and to artificially avoid having a PE.
+Countries that share this concern are free to omit these words. - 25.
+With the addition of paragraph 5, subparagraph (b), relating to the maintenance of a stock of goods, this paragraph is broader in scope than paragraph 5 of the OECD Model Convention.
+Some countries believe that a narrow formula might encourage an agent who was in fact dependent to represent himself as acting on his own behalf. - 26.
+The former Group of Experts understood that paragraph 5, subparagraph (b) was to be interpreted such that if all the sales-related activities take place outside the host State and only delivery, by an agent, takes place there, such a situation would not lead to a permanent establishment.
+The former Group of Experts noted, however, that if sales-related activities (for example, advertising or promotion) are also conducted in that State on behalf of the resident (whether or not by the enterprise itself or by its dependent agents) and have contributed to the sale of such goods or merchandise, a permanent establishment may exist.

-1See paragraph 25 of the Commentary on Article 5 of the 1999 version of the United Nations Model Convention.

-Both options for Article 5, paragraph 5 would require the same change to paragraph 7